 We owe a lot of our favourite hawker dishes today to the influx of immigrants that came from around the region with Sir Stamford Raffles’ arrival in 1819.
 Most of them were traders who, apart from setting up their businesses, brought with them their religious practices, cultures, and most importantly, food.

 Take for example Tu Tu Kueh, which was brought over by people from the province of Hui’an, China.
-Tu Tu Kueh got its name from the sound the charcoal steamer (which was used back in the day) makes when steaming was done.
+Tu Tu Kueh got its name from the sound the charcoal steamer (which was used back in the day) made when steaming was done.
 In the past, Tu Tu Kueh was primarily a dish that used plain rice flour, but today one can often find different fillings ranging from coconut to peanut.
 Most assuredly at that time, all of the Tu Tu Kueh stalls were run by people from Hui’an and were all surnamed “Tan”.
 Tan’s Tu Tu Coconut Cake, which is said to be one of the first Tu Tu Kueh makers who came over in 1932, is now being run by the 4th generation.

 And that, my friends, is just one of the many dishes which lay claim to some form of heritage in Singapore.

-Chicken Rice
+1. Chicken Rice

 Chicken rice is a stalwart dish in Singapore’s hawker culture.
 Stop at any coffee shop or hawker centre and you’ll be sure to find at least one stall selling the dish.
 At the famous Maxwell Food Centre located in Chinatown, along with the Michelin Bib-Gourmand Tian Tian Hainanese Chicken Rice, I count no fewer than 5 stalls selling this humble rice dish.